arielgatech/BILD_AQ_EV_VMT/utils/Final_Spillover_Pipeline/Spillover_VMT_Documentation.md

 **STEP 3:** File: EV_VMT_state_spillover_step3.py
 Description: Route choice model with shortest path
 Inputs:
-- If running for first time - initial files from Google Drive (https://drive.google.com/drive/folders/1vth5Q-b-lOyXlyxz2tlXodBWXIEau5Dn) to be placed in Input/route/{selected_state}_external/
 - Pre-processed routes (number of available routes depends on whether imputation has been run or not)
 - Output from Step 2
 Outputs: